One new case of COVID-19 in KFL&A region

 One new case of COVID-19 is being reported in the KFL&A region.

-One new variant of concern from a previously confirmed case has also been identified.
+Two variants of concern from previously confirmed cases have also been identified.

-The number of known active cases in the region saw a slight increase, it's now at seven.
+The number of known active cases in the reigon saw a slight increase, it's now at 11.

 No one is in the hospital with the virus.

-On the vaccination front, 73 per cent of the eligible population are fully vaccinated against COVID-19.
-82 per cent have their first dose.
+On the vaccination front, over 74 per cent of the eligible population are fully vaccinated against COVID-19.
+Over 82 per cent have their first dose.